owlbarn/owl_ode/README.md

 ### Automatic inference of state dimensionality

-Native, sympletic and sundials solvers automatically infer the dimensionality of the state from the initial state.
+All the provided solvers automatically infer the dimensionality of the state from the initial state.
 If the initial state `x0` is a row vector, the result time `t` and states `x(t)` are stacked horizontally in `ts` and `xs`.
-On the contrary, if the initial state `x0` is a column vecotr, the results will be stacked vertically.
+On the contrary, if the initial state `x0` is a column vector, the results will be stacked vertically.

 We also support integration of matrix states.
 By default, the states are flattened and stacked vertically in the results `xs`.
 We have a helper function `Common.to_state_array` which can be used to "unflatten" the states into an array of matrices.